luhn/spillway/README.md

 If the client has retry logic (or impatient users mashing buttons), duplicate requests are sent, increasing the load and exacerbating the problem.
 Health checks may start to fail and "failing" machines are taken out of service, increasing the load on the remaining machines.
-Even if the initial spike in demand subsides, these adverse conditions may continue to cause.
+Even if the initial spike in demand subsides, these adverse conditions may cause the service overload to persist.

 With Spillway's load shedding, requests queued for too long error out.
 Not all requests are successful, but the requests that are successful return quickly enough to be useful.